-1) That Defendants, their affiliates, officers, agents, servants, employees, attorneys, confederates, and all persons acting for, with, by, through, under, or in concert with them be temporarily, preliminarily, and permanently enjoined and restrained from:

-- a. using Plaintiff's copyrighted works in marketing, advertising, soliciting, or display, derivative or directly, which is not directly authorized by Plaintiff; - b. further infringing on the Beadnova Works;
+- 1) That Defendants, their affiliates, officers, agents, servants, employees, attorneys, confederates, and all persons acting for, with, by, through, under, or in concert with them be temporarily, preliminarily, and permanently enjoined and restrained from: - a. using the Beadnova Mark or any reproductions, counterfeit copies, or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising, offering for sale, or sale of any product that is not a genuine Beadnova product or is not authorized by Plaintiff to be sold in connection with the Beadnova Mark and Beadnova Works; - b. passing off, inducing, or enabling others to sell or pass off any product as a genuine Beadnova product or any other product produced by Plaintiff that is not Plaintiff's or is not produced under the authorization, control, or supervision of Plaintiff and approved by Plaintiff for sale under the Beadnova Mark; - c. using Plaintiff's Beadova Works in marketing, advertising, soliciting, or display, derivative or directly, which is not directly authorized by Plaintiff;

-- c. committing any acts calculated to cause consumers to believe that Defendants' offers for sale, listings or displays are authorized, controlled, sponsored, approved, or otherwise connected with Plaintiff; and - d. damaging Plaintiff's goodwill.
+d.. committing any acts calculated to cause consumers to believe that Defendants' counterfeit Beadnova products are those sold under the authorization, control, or supervision of Plaintiff, or are sponsored by, approved by, or otherwise connected with Plaintiff;